yosoytiara/trading-algorithm-assessment/algo-exercise/README.md

 ### An Overview of the Backtesting Infra

 The back testing infrastructure allows you, from within a unit test, to write an algo that adds or removes orders into an order book.
-When your orders go onto the orer book, if they can't match immediately (i.e. the price is too passive) the order book will send a market data update showing the new order book with your quantity in it.
+When your orders go onto the order book, if they can't match immediately (i.e. the price is too passive) the order book will send a market data update showing the new order book with your quantity in it.
 Your algo can then see that market data update and respond to it.

 When you are writing scenarios to see how the algo would behave you can inject new market data by creating copies of the tick() method and changing the price or quantity values it submits.